neilcomber/jbook/README.md

 uses react-md-editor to build the markdown editor windows

+uses immer to help with redux action creator updates

 WHAT THE BUNDLER CAN NOT DO:

 Do additional imports from CSS files